Robust-Rail-NL/mathematical-models/data/README.md

 # Experimental data and results
 This folder contains the scenarios used for the experimental evaluation in the thesis TODO (add link) and the results of the evaluation.
 It also contains some simple locations and scenarios that were used for testing.
 Most of the data folders also contain a script that was used to combine the results into one csv file, and a folder called scenarios_eval which are the scenarios in the format for the evaluator.
+The resulting plots and the code used to create these plots is also in this folder.

 Folders:
 - [data_milp](https://github.com/Robust-Rail-NL/mathematical-models/data/data_milp): this folder contains the scenarios and results for the evalution of [MILP.py](https://github.com/Robust-Rail-NL/mathematical-models/src/gurobi/MILP.py).